Kathe Kollwitz - Death seizing the mother

 Sensing my inner conflict and no small sense of doubt as to his angelic veracity, the stranger looked around in both directions to make sure that no one was looking and opened his jacket a few inches.
 I could definitely see that six sets of wings beautifully intertwined around his torso.

 "Relax, Barry," he cautioned in a sonorous and gentle voice.
-"We aren't punching your ticket today," he said in a quiet whisper.
+"We aren't punching your ticket today," he intoned in a quiet whisper.
 I guess I must have visibly unblanched a bit as my blood found its way back to my outer extremities.

 "See that fellow over there?"
 I looked two rows across and saw old man Crawford, reading the morning paper wearing his worn green pendleton.
 "Real pity.
 Odontogenic infection.
 Going right to his heart.
 Pow," he said, hitting his fist into his palm for emphasis."Get more guys that way when they stop taking care of their teeth."